 As you look to avoid lifestyle inflation, focus first and foremost on holding the line on housing and car payments.
 Don’t move into that larger apartment or buy that new house.
 Don’t buy a brand-new car to show off how successful you are.

 By keeping your structural expenses low, you can manage your discretionary budgeting through other means, such as automating your savings rate.

 4. Automate Your Savings and Investments

 You can’t spend what you don’t have in your checking account without taking on credit card debt.
 So don’t let money earmarked for savings ever touch your checking account.

 First, decide on your target savings rate: the percentage of your income you want to save.
 Then talk to your employer’s human resources department about splitting your direct deposit to send some directly into a high-yield savings account.
 If they can’t do that, set up automated recurring bank account transfers to your savings to take place the day after each payday.

 From there, you can either set it aside for your emergency fund, put it toward early debt repayment, or invest it through your investment account.
-You can further automate your investments with a free robo-advisor such as SoFi Invest or M1 Finance.
+You can further automate your investments with a free robo-advisor such as SoFi Invest.